glass-revolver/glass-revolver.github.io/main.md

 Glass Revolver is currently working on **WE KILL MONSTERS**.

-We Kill Monsters is an adventure game for up to four players, where players descend into a mysterious, massive, interconnected pit with their only known goal being to reach its bottom.
+**WE KILL MONSTERS** is an adventure game for up to four players, where players descend into a mysterious, massive, interconnected pit with their only known goal being to reach its bottom.
 Its goal is to simulate the feeling of a long and arduous journey.

 Glass Revolver's previous works include: